scipy/scipy.org/www/scipylib/building/windows.rst

 If any of these commands fail, you're not ready to build.
 Go back and make sure that MSYS2 is installed correctly and has the required packages enabled.
 Now, let's set some environment variables.
-In the Cygwin terminal, type the following.
+In the MSYS2 terminal, type the following.

 .. code:: shell
     export OPENBLAS_COMMIT=5f998ef